xvxx/vial/README.md

 ## ~ bonus features ~

-**vial** doesn't come with JSON or a template engine or any of that fancy stuff by default, but there are a few compile-time `--features` you can activate for enhanced productivity:
+**vial** doesn't come with JSON or a template engine or any of that fancy stuff by default, but there (will be) a few compile-time `--features` you can activate for enhanced productivity:

 <img src="./docs/img/alice.jpeg" alt="Alice" align="right" width="250" />